-Prioritizing the things that matter
+Prioritizing, measuring and managing the things that matter

-When we act on the world there will be an infinite number of these changes, ranging from the immediate to the longer term, from ones that are caused by our actions to ones to which our actions contribute, and including positive and negative changes.
+When we act on the world there will be an infinite number of choices that generate different changes in well-being (outcomes), ranging from the immediate to the longer term, from ones that are caused by our actions to ones to which our actions contribute, and including positive and negative, intended and unintended changes (outcomes).

 We can't measure all of these, and not all of them matter equally for the decisions we need to take to improve well-being and our contribution to the SDGs.
-In other words, we need to make sure we collect information that is critical for taking the decision where not measuring such changes in well-being would change the decision.
+In other words, we need to make sure we collect information that is critical for taking the decision, considering whether not having the information (not measuring such changes in well-being) would change the decision.
 Indeed, there are some changes that if we don't measure, it won't make any difference to the choices we make.
 We'll still pick the same option.

-So, we need to prioritize all changes in aspects of well-being to those that do matter.
+So, we need to prioritize all changes in aspects of well-being to those experiencing them.
 And there will always be a risk that we get this wrong.
-In part we can filter based on expected changes in well-being.
+In part we can filter based on expected changes in wellbeing.
 And then we can forecast the amount of change using metrics that we can subsequently measure, and we can measure with different levels of rigor.
 Each step reduces the risk that we miss something out that would have made a difference to our choice.

 The bigger the difference between the choices, the lower the risk, the less we need to worry.
 But the biggest risk comes at the start, the risk we miss things out at the start, and so do not forecast the amount of change in aspects of well-being that we should have included.
-There are many psychological traps here but stakeholder involvement and testing for completeness of any changes for all stakeholders, especially for negative changes is designed to reduce the risks of these traps.
+There are many psychological traps here but stakeholder involvement and testing for completeness of any changes in well-being for all stakeholders, especially for negative changes (outcomes) is designed to reduce the risks of these traps.